o3de/o3de.org/content/docs/user-guide/components/reference/gameplay/tag.md

 ### RemoveTag

-Removes a tag from the entity if it had it\.
+Removes a tag from the entity if it had it.

 **Parameters**
 const `Tag&`